million12/docker-typo3-flow-neos-abstract/README.md

 `RUN . /build-typo3-app/pre-install-typo3-app.sh`
 (just after `ADD container-files /` line).

-#### Container launched
+#### Container lunch

-When you start that prepared container, it will run [configure-typo3-app.sh](container-files/build-typo3-app/configure-typo3-app.sh) script which does all necessary steps to make TYPO3 Flow/Neos up & running.
+When you start the container, it will run [configure-typo3-app.sh](container-files/build-typo3-app/configure-typo3-app.sh) script which does all necessary steps to make TYPO3 Flow/Neos up & running.

 Here are the details: